 STATE ISSUESTreasurer Authorized to Recover U.S. Savings BondsUpdated August 29, 2016

 authorizes the State Treasurer to redeem matured unredeemed abandoned U.S. Savings Bonds that have been in the Unclaimed Property Program for five years.
 The Treasurer can return the proceeds of the bonds to their original owners or heirs.
-Fact SheetIDOR Taxpayer Information SharingUpdated April 28, 2016
+Fact SheetPaid State Tax Return Preparer OversightUpdated October 4, 2016

-The Illinois CPA Society will have legislation introduced to carry out the recommendations of the Illinois Tax Return Preparation Task Force
+The Illinois CPA Society successfully passed legislation to carry out the recommendations of the Illinois Tax Return Preparation Task Force

 (PDF) authorizing the Illinois Department of Revenue to oversee state paid tax preparers using the Federal PTIN number.
 The Government Relations Office and AICPA worked with the Task Force in providing recommendations and information on tax return preparer regulations and provided a white paper

-The Illinois CPA Society will support the Illinois Department of Financial and Professional Regulation’s legislative efforts to extend the “no notice, no fee, no escape” concept from individual CPAs to CPA firms as well.
+The Illinois CPA Society supports the Illinois Department of Financial and Professional Regulation’s legislative efforts to extend the “no notice, no fee, no escape” concept from individual CPAs to CPA firms as well.
 CPA Firm Mobility Background Paper

 The Illinois CPA Society has worked closely with the Illinois Department of Professional Regulation in updating the Public Accounting Act Administrative Rules.
 Administrative Rules add the detail that is necessary to implement and execute statutory law such as the Public Accounting Act.
 The Public Accounting Act sunset was renewed and updated in 2013 and 2014, and the proposed rules reflect the statutory updates.
 The proposed rules

 (PDF) have been approved.
-The Illinois CPA Society has submitted comments
+The Illinois CPA Society submitted comments

 (PDF) and support for the proposal.
 See Changes Summary